How to Create a Financial Plan in 8 Simple Steps

 Keep in mind, there are many financial professionals available.
 It’s important to vet your candidates before selecting someone to partner with.
 Ask your friends and family for referrals and take your time selecting the right professionals for your needs.

-The 2017 Retirement Savings survey found that 55% of Americans had less than $10,000 saved for retirement.
+A recent retirement savings survey found that 36% of Americans had less than $10,000 saved for retirement.
 Many Americans will struggle financially in retirement because they didn’t prioritize saving.
 That’s why it’s important to start saving early.

 A good rule of thumb is to save at least 20% of your income.
 Saving 20% of your income will help you save for your future and reach your savings goals faster.
 If you don’t have anything saved, you may want to start with an emergency fund of at least three to six months of your expenses.
 This amount will be a good buffer if you were to lose your job or need extra cash for an accident.